Five ways retail can become more sustainable: Tips from our expert

 Stores such as Veja in New York, Ace & Tate in Antwerp, Stella McCartney in London, Freitag in Amsterdam and others are showing that the last mile to the customer can also be made greener.
 A new and consistently implemented customer journey based on the “reduce, reuse, recycle” hierarchy will significantly improve a brand’s reputation among critical consumers.
 Those who offer it will reap the rewards.

-Torsten Dietz is a member of executive management, the Director of LIGANOVA’s Global POS Campaigns Business Unit and Managing Director of LIGAPRODUCTION.
-With over 10 years’ experience in international retail marketing and a good feel for the changing retail landscape, his focus is on the development of sustainable and strategic concepts for international brands.
+In his role as Managing Director, Torsten Dietz leads the Global POS Campaigns division at LIGANOVA as well as the LIGAPRODUCTION production facility.
+With over 10 years of experience in international retail marketing and a keen sense for the changing retail landscape, he focuses on the development of sustainable and digital concepts for the point-of-sale of international brands.